You have to love a town with a name like Brno. Who but the Czechs could create a language with words that have no vowels?

 4:00 – St James Ossuary

 It was worth visiting I guess, though we saw it all within 15 minutes.
-As we left, Dan and I went into St. James Church to check it out.
-A caretaker chased me off, repeating saying something to me in Czech.
-Maybe he wanted me to pay him for the privilege of taking photos.
+Dan and I went upstairs to check out St. James Church itself.
+A caretaker chased me off, endlessly repeating something to me in Czech.
+Maybe he wanted me to pay him for the privilege of taking photos, who knows.

 Not happening, because the interior looked like a dozen other churches we’d seen that week, and Dan had taken some before the caretaker appeared.
 Besides, our next destination closed at 6 p.m. and we didn’t want to miss it.
 We began walking up the hill to Zelny trh.

 However, we passed a Burcak festival on our way back.
 Lucky for us, because burcak is a Czech specialty that you can’t find elsewhere and we’d been wanting to try it.

 Burcak (pronounced BUR-chahk) is only available for a few weeks in the fall, after the grape harvest begins.
 It looks like unfiltered grape juice and comes in two varieties: red and white.
 We found a stall offering both and bought one of each to share.

 Oh.
 My.
 I could drink that forever!
 It tastes far more like sweet, unfiltered grape juice than a wine.
 And it is tasty enough to want seconds and thirds.
 But don’t let its 5% alcohol content fool you: Burcak is sneaky.
 Its high-sugar and cloudy, juice-like content can easily fool unwary first-timers into underestimating its punch.